Profit and Loss Definition

 Importance of Profit and Loss Statement

 The profit and loss (P&L) statement is a fundamental part of business accounting.
-The following are the points that justify its value:
+Here are the points showing the value of it:

 Professionals can easily identify the business performance level.
 As the P&L statement includes details of income and expenses, it is easy to compare them and assess the company’s financial strength.